rainydayalgorithms/rainyday-python/README.md

-# Rainy Day Algorithms: JavaScript
+# Rainy Day Algorithms: Python
 This repository contains solutions for coding practice problems.
 Additionally, you will find some unit tests to accompany the solutions.